fumio125/fumio125.github.io/content/publication/2013_sa_symp_akaguma/index.md

 ---
-title: 'Spectral sensitivity estimation with an uncalibrated diffraction grating'
+title: 'Mobile AR using pre-captured omnidirectional images'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Lilika Makabe
-  - Hiroaki Santo
   - admin
-  - Michael S. Brown
+  - Takayuki Akaguma
+  - Tomokazu Sato
-  - Yasuyuki Matsushita
+  - Naokazu Yokoya

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2025-10-19T00:00:00Z'
+date: '2013-11-19T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).